All Episodes

 Really, this guy's so smart.

-I go totally against the conventional wisdom when I say I don't think Obama is smart, because I think Obama's wrong about so much.
+I go totally against the conventional wisdom when I say I don't think Obama is smart because I think Obama's wrong about so much.

 Yeah, I know I have said in the past that the ugly know who they are.

-Which is one of the problems we are led by a bunch of those people.
+We are led by a bunch of those people.

 Here's another one.

-How smart was it for Obama's voters, believers, supporters to believe this notion that he was unlike any politician ever trod the earth?
+How smart was it for Obama's voters, believers, supporters to believe this notion that he was unlike any politician that ever trod the earth?

 How smart was it to believe the guy was a deity?